 - 2. Check the production schedule of the day and note it down in your notepad. - 3.
-Check that required machineries are performing well and ready for production. - 4.
-Check the availability raw materials. - 5.
-Prioritise the lot which has to be delivered urgently as per the SOP and stock rotation system (FIFO and FEFO) as applicable. - 6.
+Check the availability of raw materials as per the schedule for production. - 4.
+Prioritise the lot which has to be delivered urgently as per the SOP and stock rotation system (FIFO and FEFO) as applicable. - 5.
 Identify the packaging materials required as per the SOP.
-Once the product is ready, send it for packaging and storage.
+Once the product is ready, send it for packaging and storage. - 6.
+Arrange for appropriate packaging as specified in the schedule for the finished products.